 07. Baskin Robbins

-Founded in 1945, Baskin-Robbins is an American chain of ice cream and cake specialty restaurants with more than 7,500 locations in 50 countries.
+Founded in 1945, Baskin-Robbins is an American chain of ice cream and cake specialty restaurants with around 7,500 locations in nearly 50 countries.
 The company is best known for its slogan '31 flavors', the idea being that you can have a different flavour of ice cream for every day of any month.

 The slogan originated from the ad agency Carson-Roberts, which later became part of Ogilvy & Mather (now Ogilvy), and remains in place today, even though the company has now introduced more than 1,000 flavours to its range.